MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-revoscaler-sql-server.md

 ### Setting Up an Input Data Source for By-Group Analysis

-The next step is to setup a data source that controls how the data is passed into the transformation function.
+The next step is to set up a data source that controls how the data is passed into the transformation function.
 To do so, we specify the *tableOpClause* when creating an *RxTeradata* data source.
 The *HASH BY*, *PARTITION BY*, *PARTITION\_WITH\_VIEW BY*, and *LOCAL ORDER BY* clauses can be used to organize the data.
-Note that this data source parameter only affects *rxDataStep* running in an *RxInTeradata* compute context.
+This data source parameter only affects *rxDataStep* running in an *RxInTeradata* compute context.
 (Note: when using Teradata software with versions before 14.10.01.07-1 or 14.10.02d, replace *PARTITION* with *PARTITION-WITH-VIEW*.
 However, working with these versions is unsupported.)

 	tdQuery <- "SELECT * FROM sku_sales_100k"
 	partitionKeyword <- "PARTITION"